 The ticket must be purchased in advanced and ID must be carried by the person who purchased for verification purposes.
 The ticket lasts for the duration of the day and you are only permitted to use the ‘slower’ trains.
 For example, the trains that you can take are labeled as S-Bahn, RB, RE, IRE.
 The ticket also includes local buses, metros, etc. You can not take anything labeled ICE.
 To read more information about how to get to Triberg from Frankfurt and Stuttgart, continue reading.[irp posts=”8648″ name=”Ten Things I Will Miss About Living in Frankfurt”]

 To Triberg from Frankfurt

 We decided to embark on the formidable task of visiting the Triberg Waterfall in a day trip.
 While four to five hours each way doesn’t seem quite as daunting as I made it sound, imagine doing that with a restless dog.
-Needless to say, he wasn’t loving the idea of having spent around ten hours of his day sitting on public transportation.
+While traveling around Europe with a dog is pretty easy, he still wasn’t loving the idea of having spent around ten hours of his day sitting on public transportation.

 To Triberg from Stuttgart

 Getting to Triberg from Stuttgart isn’t too different than getting there from Frankfurt, with the exception of locations and layovers on the trains.
 The cheapest way to make this journey on public transportation is by taking advantage of the Schönes Wochenende Ticket described above.
 To find the routes available and the fares, please see a search query from the app below: